 Figure 5: Behavioural patterns in spout-switching decision-making.
 A) The distribution of trials relative to the number of rewarded pokes, delineated by different initial reward probabilities (A1 = 1, A2 = 0.75, A3 = 0.5, and overall).
-B) The consistency of Gerbil’s spout-leaving behavior as shown by the fraction of trials against the number of consecutive unrewarded pokes prior to switching, irrespective of the initial reward probability.
+B) The consistency of gerbil’s spout-leaving behavior as shown by the fraction of trials against the number of consecutive unrewarded pokes prior to switching, irrespective of the initial reward probability.

 Distinct spatiotemporal activity patterns in the frontal field A